curvednebula/go-rust-perf-tests/README.md

 I've notice that on average Rust finished a task in 0.006s (max in 0.053s), while Go's average task duration was 16s!
 A massive differrence!
 If both finished all tasks at roughtly the same time that could only mean that Go was executing thousands of tasks in parallel sharing limited amount of CPU threads.
 Rust was most likely running only couple of them at once.
 This explains why Rust's average task duration was so short and RAM usage so small.

 Since Go runs so many tasks in paralell it keeps thousands of hash maps filled with thousands of structs in the RAM.
-GC can't even free this memory because application is still using it.
+GC can't even free this memory because they are still is use.
 Rust on the other hand only creates couple of hash maps at once.

 To solve this problem I've created a simple utility called "CPU workers".
 It will run a task/function in a goroutine, but it will not create more goroutines than CPU threads available.